 - Experience applied learning in an adult learning environment

-VET courses are offered to senior students in a range of fields including Music Industry, Building and Construction, Business, Electrotechnology, Hospitality, Hair and Beauty, Multimedia, Sport and Recreation, Event Management and Community Services.
+VET courses are offered to senior students in a range of fields including Building and Construction, Business, Electrotechnology, Hospitality, Hair and Beauty, Multimedia, Sport and Recreation, Event Management and Community Services.
 These are provided at various RTO’s including Chisholm Institute, Holmesglen and Swinburne.

 Victorian Certificate of Applied Learning (VCAL)